-As at June 30, 2021, the REIT had access to approximately \$62,473 of cash and undrawn Credit Facility.
+As at September 30, 2021, the REIT had access to approximately \$66,054 of cash and undrawn Credit Facility.
 The REIT also has in place an ATM program pursuant to which it can issue up to \$50 million of Units.
-With a weighted average maturity of 3.59 years for its mortgage portfolio, the REIT also had limited refinancing exposure with only 1.1% of its portfolio maturing in 2021.
-An additional 20.9% of the portfolio matures in 2022 for which the REIT is currently exploring early refinancing opportunities to take advantage of the low interest rate environment.
+During Q3-2021 the REIT refinanced a total of \$47,000 with a weighted average fixed interest rate of 2.56% (0.27% basis points lower than existing interest rates) for five year terms providing the REIT with additional liquidity of approximately \$10,400.
+All 2021 debt maturities have been addressed.
+The REIT is exploring early refinancing opportunities to take advantage of the low interest rate environment for its 2022 debt maturities.